bryrrea/study/en/js/text/01-fundamentals.md

 ## 2. **Let's practice!**

 -   Practice 1 - Create a program that calculates the amount of fuel spent on a trip.
 In this program there should be 3 variables (fuel price, average amount of fuel spent by the car (km/L), and the distance of the trip (in km)).
 Print on the console the amount of fuel that will be spent to make the trip.

-[My solution](/en/js/practicing/02-p01.js)
+**You can find practices' solutions [here](/README.md)**.